 25 July to 23 September 2012

-This exhibition across the borough sought to challenge perceptions of what sculpture could be.
+This sculptural installation and exhibition was held across different parks and gardens in the borough, and sought to challenge perceptions of what sculpture could be.

-At Bruce Castle Museum there were two works on display during the summer of the Olympic Games.
+At Bruce Castle Museum there were two works on display as part of the Cultural Olympiad during the summer of the Olympic Games in London in 2012.
+One sculpture was installed on the front lawn of Bruce Castle, and another was placed in the Tudor Tower.

 Note for iPhone users and Youtube.
 There is a known bug with iOS and Youtube, Two buttons are read before the player but provide no functionality.
 We advise that you skip these to access the content.

-This work in the Tudor Tower responded to the unique characteristics of this former Hawksmews and its Tudor heritage.
+This artwork installed in the Tudor Tower at Bruce Castle responded to the unique characteristics of this former Hawks mews and its Tudor heritage.

-Made from dichroic Perspex, the hanging/reflective sculpture filled the cylindrical interior of the building.
+Made from dichroic acrylic, the bespoke hanging/reflective sculpture filled the cylindrical interior of the building.
+Richman had been drawn to the circular form of the tower and filled it with floating areas of colour and light.

-The accompanying soundscape lent an industrial, contemporary twist to a Tudor melody.
+The accompanying soundscape by Kerr lent an industrial, contemporary twist to a Tudor melody.

 25 July to 23 September 2012

-Part of the London 2012 Cultural Olympiad 11 artists worked in a variety of media, each creating a piece of their own work and another in collaboration with local school children.
+Part of the London 2012 Cultural Olympiad, 11 artists were commissioned by Haringey Council to work in a variety of media, each creating a piece of their own work and another in collaboration with local school children.

-Portrait artist Nicola Green, Installation artists Cecilia Bonilla and Matt Lewis, Ceramacist Jacqui Chanarin, Illustrator James Townsend, Mixed-media artist Kiki Machado, Illustrator Mark Oliver, Leather artist Melonie Stennett, Poet Paul Lyalls, Installation artist Jennie Pedley, Photographer and video-maker Roelof Bakker and Knitting artist Sara Noble.
+Artists included: portrait artist Nicola Green, installation artists Cecilia Bonilla and Matt Lewis, ceramacist Jacqui Chanarin, illustrator James Townsend, mixed-media artist Kiki Machado, illustrator Mark Oliver, leather artist Melonie Stennett, poet Paul Lyalls, installation artist Jennie Pedley, photographer and video-maker Roelof Bakker and knitting artist Sara Noble.

-This exhibition of 2007 commemorated the bicentennary of the British Parliamentary Act to abolish the transatlantic slave trade
+This exhibition of 2007 commemorated the Bicentenary of the British Parliamentary Act to abolish the transatlantic slave trade in 1807.

 In 1807 Parliament made it illegal for British ships to transport enslaved Africans to our colonies.